kgmini90/AngularCaseStudy/README.md

 # Setup

 Re/place the [src] folder under any existing / fresh newly created angular project to have it work.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5.
-Refer Package version tab below for little more details on version used in the project
+Refer Package version tab below for little more details on version used in this project

 ## To run